 The urologists in the Washington University Division of Urology are national leaders in the field of urology.
-Thirteen board-certified or board-eligible urologists offer a wide range of leading-edge treatment options — both surgical and nonsurgical — for medical conditions of the urogenital tract, including the prostate and testicles in males and the kidneys and bladder in both males and females.
-There are four convenient office locations.
+Board-certified or board-eligible urologists in all urologic subspecialties offer a wide range of leading-edge treatment options — both surgical and nonsurgical — for medical conditions of the urogenital tract, including the prostate and testicles in males and the kidneys and bladder in both males and females.
+There are six convenient office locations.

 The division is well-known for its comprehensive program focused on the prevention, early detection and treatment of early- and advanced-stage prostate cancers.
 This program includes genetic counseling and screening of family members with a history of prostate cancer.

 They also are leaders in using minimally invasive surgical techniques, which greatly reduce the need for large incisions and blood loss during surgery; these procedures include the use of laparoscopy, percutaneous renal (kidney) surgery, cystoscopic and ureteroscopic surgery, and lithotripsy for treating a wide range of tumors and other conditions.

 These minimally invasive procedures also reduce patient hospital stays, at-home recovery times and missed work days.